This post contains affiliate links.

 Pieter Bruegel was one of the greatest Flemish (Netherlands) artists of his time.
 His paintings are intriguing and feature various subjects spanning from everyday life to landscape and religious themes.

-This Pieter Bruegel Painting playing cardsOpens in a new tab. deck is very good, as there is a good variety of well-chosen paintings, and the title and date of each artwork are written under it.
+This Pieter Bruegel Painting playing cards deck is very good, as there is a good variety of well-chosen paintings, and the title and date of each artwork are written under it.
 Bruegel’s paintings lend themselves to interesting analysis, as they depict life in the middle ages.

 So for me, the Pieter Bruegel Playing Cards are another really recommended game!